umaro14/SPRING-BOOT-FULL-STACK/fullStack/NOTES/RequestHandlingAnnotations.md

 @DeleteMapping

 # NOTE: We can manually use GET, POST, PUT and DELETE annotations along with the path as well as we can use @RequestMapping annotation along with the method for all the above handler requests

+# ✅ What is ResponseEntity in Spring Boot?

+ResponseEntity is a Spring class used to represent the entire HTTP response.

+It lets you control:

+✅ Response body

+✅ HTTP status code

+✅ HTTP headers

+# 📦 Definition (Simple)

+# ResponseEntity = HTTP response (body + status + headers)

+# 🧱 Without ResponseEntity:
+# @GetMapping("/hello")
+  public String hello() {
+    return "Hello";
+  }

+✅ Body = "Hello"
+❌ Status = always 200 OK
+❌ No control over headers

+# THE STATUS WILL ALWAYS BE OK EVEN IF THE BODY IS NOT CORRECT

+# 🧱 With ResponseEntity:
+# @GetMapping("/hello")
+  public ResponseEntity<String> hello() {
+    return ResponseEntity.ok("Hello");
+  }

+✅ Body = "Hello"
+✅ Status = 200 OK
+✅ Full control